akeneo/pim-helpcenter/content/md/assets/full-manual-pam-migration.md

 In this migration, you will model in the PIM all the asset families you want with their attributes and you could control each step of the migration.

 # When do you recommend using it?
-We advise you this migration if:
+We recommend you using this migration if:
 - You want to **control each step of the migration**.
 - Your **use case doesn't fit the recommended use cases** of the "full-automatic migration" or "family-by-family migration".